 Left Laundry was a group show curated by Gustav Wideberg that took place in the densely vegetated no man’s land nestled in between the Schellingwouderbrug and the A10 on the North side of Amsterdam.
 The persistent and attentive exporer-visitor was able to discover faux-archeological digs, sudden bursts of goblin-poetry, exquisitely crafted branch sculptures and a text-guided raft.

 With CECILIA BJARTMAR HYLTA, JACOB DWYER, MATTIAS ELIASSON, MARY FURNISS, MONIKA JANULEVICIUTE, MINNE KERSTEN, BRIANNA LEATHERBURY, FAHMY SHAHIN, GIANNA SURANGKANJANAJAI, GUSTAV WIDEBERG, EMIEL ZENO

 The Burrow* is an investigation in shelters and the reasons why creatures withdraw from public sight to be alone.
-The exhibition dealt with the notion of feeling at home, and played with the question what we try to protect with the mental and physical constellation of the home.
-It hosted installations of cavities, secret saves, hide-out places, and things that grow when left unattended.
-The space under the staircase can be considered a flaw of architecture, as it is the side effect of the design of the object.
-The space that emerges has no function, so it can be an invitation to hidden activities. *The Burrow is a reference to a short story by Kafka in which a badger-like creature creature struggles to secure the labyrinthine burrow he has built as a home.
-This exhibition was kindly supported by the AFK.
+The exhibition dealt with the notion of feeling at home and played with the question what we try to protect with the mental and physical constellation of the home.
+The video Cavities speaks of threat and desire connected to the underground, told through a fictive story about a hoarder and their compulsive obsessions. *The Burrow is a reference to a short story by Kafka in which a badger-like creature creature struggles to secure the labyrinthine burrow he has built as a home.